Acupuncture to Help You Quit SmokingEn Español (Spanish Version)

 .
 It is not clear exactly how acupuncture works.
 It has been suggested that the insertion of needles causes the release of certain neurotransmitters that play a role in addiction and withdrawal.
 Could it help you?

 While there have been a lot of studies on acupuncture, the evidence has not been conclusive.
 Researchers typically compare real acupuncture to a "sham" version, which means applying the needles to fake acupuncture points.
 A number of studies, including reviews of trials, have found conflicting results.
-In a recent large analysis of 7 trials comparing real and sham acupuncture, researchers concluded that real acupuncture may help people quit smoking for a short period of time.
+In a recent large analysis of 23 trials comparing real and sham acupuncture, researchers concluded that real acupuncture may help people quit smoking for a short period of time (6 weeks or less).
 But, the treatment was not helpful when looking 6-12 months after the quit date.
-Another review of 6 trials concluded that acupuncture still did help people quit and stay tobacco free for up to 12 months.
+Another review of 6 trials concluded that acupuncture did help people quit and stay tobacco free for up to 12 months.
 More rigoriously done randomized trials will likely need to be done to help clarify whether acupuncture has a true benefit for smoking cessation.

 American Academy of Medical Acupuncture